 - The business must have benefited from a startup accelerator in Brazil.

-A Brazilian real estate investment provides eligibility for a long-term residency card and then a permanent residence permit or citizenship.
-The investment must be a real estate purchase of commercial or residential property in an urban area with a minimum value of BRL 1 million.
-Purchasing real estate in Brazil’s north or northeast regions will reduce the investment amount to BRL 700,000.
+A Brazilian real estate investment provides eligibility for a long-term residency card and then a permanent residence permit or citizenship after four years.
+The investment must be a real estate acquisition of commercial or residential property in an urban area with a minimum value of BRL 1 million.
+Popular cities for qualifying real estate purchases include:

 Eligibility Requirements for a Brazil Investment Visa